bmnielsen/Stardust/src/Workers/MiningOptimization/Readme.md

 When ordered to gather, the worker gets the MoveToMinerals order and moves towards the patch.

 Whenever the worker's order process timer is 0, the MoveToMinerals order will be processed.
-If the edge-to-edge distance from the worker to the patch is [10 or less and the patch is being mined by another worker, the worker will switch to a different patch](https://github.com/OpenBW/openbw/blob/d5fe2306ecb08efdea877a7f4117b178292137cb/bwgame.h#L4319-L4330).
+If the edge-to-edge distance from the worker to the patch is [10 or less and the patch is being mined by another worker, the worker will switch to a different patch, if one is available](https://github.com/OpenBW/openbw/blob/d5fe2306ecb08efdea877a7f4117b178292137cb/bwgame.h#L4319-L4330).
 If the worker has arrived at the patch (edge-to-edge distance is 0) and the patch is free, the worker's order will transition to WaitForMinerals.

-From WaitForMinerals the order transitions to MiningMinerals after one frame.
+From WaitForMinerals the order transitions to MiningMinerals after one frame, at which point the patch is marked as being occupied.

+An exception to the above is if the worker attempts to switch patches, but is unable to do so because no other patches are available.
+In this case the worker essentially locks onto the targeted patch: it will not try to find an alternate patch again while in MoveToMinerals and will transition to WaitForMinerals immediately upon reaching order process timer 0 after arrival.
+It will then remain in the WaitForMinerals state until the other worker finishes mining, at which point it will transition directly to MiningMinerals on the same frame regardless of the order process timer.
+This is therefore a very desirable behaviour, as it removes all wait times during mining takeover, and the patch remains marked as occupied without any gap.

-In MiningMinerals, [if the worker is not pointing at the patch](https://github.com/OpenBW/openbw/blob/d5fe2306ecb08efdea877a7f4117b178292137cb/bwgame.h#L4377) (for example if it tried to switch to a different patch while waiting), it will wait, essentially adding a full order process timer cycle of delay.
+In MiningMinerals, [if the worker is not pointing at the patch](https://github.com/OpenBW/openbw/blob/d5fe2306ecb08efdea877a7f4117b178292137cb/bwgame.h#L4377) (for example if it tried to switch to a different patch while waiting), it will use a full order process timer cycle to turn towards the patch.
+The worker will remain in the MiningMinerals order, and the patch will be marked as occupied, but the order timer will not start counting down the actual mining time.

 Once the worker has the MiningMinerals order and is pointed at the patch, [the main order timer is set to 75](https://github.com/OpenBW/openbw/blob/d5fe2306ecb08efdea877a7f4117b178292137cb/bwgame.h#L4380) and the worker is now mining.
 The main order timer is decremented every frame until it reaches 0.